TrueFiEng/Waffle/docs/source/matchers.rst

     .to.changeBalance(walletTo, 200);

-.. note:: Transaction call should be passed to the :code:`expect` as a callback (we need to check the balance before the call).
+.. note:: The transaction call should be passed to the :code:`expect` as a callback (we need to check the balance before the call).
 The matcher can accept numbers, strings and BigNumbers as a balance change, while the address should be specified as a wallet.

 .. note:: :code:`changeBalance` calls should not be chained.
 If you need to chain it, you probably want to use :code:`changeBalances` matcher.